 Figure~\ref{fig:prtoc_stack_latency}(a) compares the packet preparation delay of LwIP, NetX, and NetXDuo.
 The average {packet creation} delay is around $\mathrm{2.5\:\mu s}$ for LwIP and $\mathrm{0.5\:\mu s}$ for NetXDuo and NetX.
 The main cause of this difference is the memory allocation method used for packet buffers.
 With LwIP, the packet structure prepared in the application thread is copied to the network stack; whereas, NetX and NetXDuo provide a zero-copy method to prevent this overhead.

 Once packet preparation is complete, the \texttt{packet\_send()} API is called (cf. Algorithm~\ref{alg:main_thread}).
-Simply measuring this API's execution time does not allow us to profile packet processing time by the network stack because, regardless of the network stack used, this API returns once the packet is delivered to the network stack.
-To tackle this challenge, we measure packet processing time as follows.
-We modified the network stacks to keep track of two events for each packet: (i) when the packet arrives in the network stack and (ii) when the packet is fully processed by the driver and is ready to be sent to the firmware.
+To measure packet processing duration, we modified the network stack to keep track of two events for each packet: (\romannumeral 1) when the packet arrives in the network stack and (\romannumeral 2) when the packet is fully processed by the driver and is ready to be sent to the firmware (wireless subsystem).
 Figure~\ref{fig:prtoc_stack_latency}(b) demonstrates packet processing delay.
-In this figure, using the name of a protocol stack refers to standard packet processing, which includes generating UDP, IP, and MAC headers.
-The results demonstrate that packet processing's mean latency with NetX and NetXDuo is about $\mathrm{65\%}$ lower than that of LwIP.
-One of the main reasons causing the lower performance of LwIP is that it performs multiple validation steps while the packet is passed through the stack.
-For example, LwIP checks if the socket is valid before further processing a packet.
-Also, both NetX and NetXDuo implement an enhanced UDP processing implementation to reduce its overhead \cite{NetX,NetXDuo}.
+In this figure, the name of a protocol stack refers to standard packet processing, including generating UDP, IP, and MAC headers.
+The results demonstrate that the mean packet processing latency of NetX and NetXDuo is about $\mathrm{65\%}$ lower than that of LwIP.
+One of the main reasons causing the poor performance of LwIP is that it performs multiple validation steps while the packet is passed through the stack.
+For example, LwIP checks if the socket is valid before further packet processing.
+Also, both NetX and NetXDuo implement an enhanced UDP processing implementation \cite{NetX,NetXDuo}.

 To reduce protocol stack processing overhead, we modified NetX and NetXDuo to \textit{bypass UDP checksum generation}.
 These enhanced stacks are denoted as NetX-NC and NetXDuo-NC, where 'NC' refers to No Checksum.
-The results in Figure \ref{fig:prtoc_stack_latency}(b) show that bypassing UDP checksum reduces packet processing time of NetX and NetXDuo by $\mathrm{62\%}$ and $\mathrm{24\%}$, respectively.
+The results in Figure \ref{fig:prtoc_stack_latency}(b) show that bypassing UDP checksum reduces the packet processing time of NetX and NetXDuo by $\mathrm{62\%}$ and $\mathrm{24\%}$, respectively.